twilio-infra-as-code/outbound-messaging/README.md

 ```
 9. Deploy the solution using:
 ```
-$ twilio infra:deploy
+$ TWILIO_AUTH_TOKEN=xxxxxx twilio infra:deploy
 ```
 10. In the Twilio [Console Settings page for Flex](https://www.twilio.com/console/flex/settings) make sure that the "Enable Dialpad" is Enabled

 # Usage
-1. In Flex click the dialpad button (next to the microhpne on the top right corner).
-At the bottom of the dialpad you will find the "Outbound SMS" section.
+1. In Flex, click the Dialpad button (next to the microphone on the top right corner).
+At the bottom of the Dialpad, you will find the additional "Outbound SMS" text field.
-1. Type the destination number and press on START
+1. Enter the destination number and click "Start".
-1. A new Task / Reservation is generated: Click the accept button to accept and start chatting
+1. Clicking start generates a new [Task](https://www.twilio.com/docs/flex/admin-guide/core-concepts/routing#tasks).
+Click "Accept" to accept the incoming task and start a messaging conversation with the customer.

 # Changelog